noir-lang/noir/yarn-project/aztec-sandbox/README.md

 From the `aztec-sandbox` directory, you can run the two existing examples:

-- Deployment, mint and transfer on an Aztec ZK Token
+- Deployment, mint and transfer on an Aztec Private Token
   - `yarn run:example:token`
 - An L1 / L2 uniswap token trade.
   - `yarn run:example:uniswap`